Marvel's 616

 Marvel's 616 is an American anthology documentary television series by Marvel New Media and Supper Club for Disney+ that premiered on November 20, 2020.
 The name "616" refers to Earth-616, the fictional universe in which Marvel Comics is set.
 On November 20, executive producer Joe Quesada said that it was "definitely" possible that the show could be renewed for a second season.
 The show has not yet been officially renewed for season two.
 On May 26, 2023 the show was removed from Disney+.

 Each episode focuses on a different interesting aspect of the Marvel Universe; for example, the first episode of the series is about Toei's adaption of Spider-Man.
 Other episodes revolve around Marvel cosplay, Marvel action figures, and even a Marvel Comics-themed musical.
-The show was also generally well received, with reviewers appreciating the style and tone of the series.
+The show was also generally well-received, with reviewers appreciating the style and tone of the series.

 Premise

-Marvel's 616 portrays eight amazing stories illustrating some of the most interesting and unknown pockets of the Marvel Universe.
+Marvel's 616 portrays eight stories illustrating some of the most interesting and unknown pockets of the Marvel Universe.
 It also explores the universe's "rich legacy of pioneering characters, creators, and storytelling to reflect the world outside your window."